ChrstphrHll/npc_gen/students/Secarr Ashbluff.md

 ---
 ### Description
 - 6th year Dragonborn Barbarian in Burk
-- 3 straight horns, Emerald Green eyes, and blue skin
+- 4 jagged horns, Emerald Green eyes, and blue skin
 - Is Relaxed and Liar, and has Compassion as their ideal

 ### Organizations